-To learn more about the “Discipling Others” seminar and the prospect of having it conducted by our seasoned Navigator Church Ministries staff in your church or group, email the NCM national office here!
+To learn more about processing through The Ways of the Alongsider or the “Discipling Others” seminar and the prospect of having it conducted by our seasoned Navigator Church Ministries staff in your church or group, email the NCM national office here!

 To embrace a clear vision from God to make disciples.

 To define the end product and the process of disciplemaking.

 To understand the biblical principles for making disciples and to know how to apply these in today’s culture.